eunikolsky/localize/README.md

 }
 ```

 Here the `lang/en` and `src/locales/en` directories are watched (non-recursively) and a localized JSON file from from `lang/en/` is saved into `lang/fake/` with the original name, the same for `src/locales/en/` => `src/locales/fake/`.
 Note that relative paths are resolved relative to the current directory.
+If the source file changes in a way that wouldn't change the already localized output file (e.g., only formatting was updated), then the output file isn't rewritten.

+Localization of files is done sequentially for now because it's simpler to implement (no need to keep track if another thread is localizing the same file at the moment).
+This is fine for occasionally changing, medium-sized files.

 To start this mode, use the `-d` option: